sohamgoswami07/Sorting-Visualizer/README.md

 # Sorting Visualizer
 In programming language's array sorting, there are three types of sorting algorithms Bubble sort, Selection sort and Merge sort.
-In this sorting visualizer you can get an visual idea how the sorting algorithms works..
+In this sorting visualizer you can get an visual idea of how the sorting algorithms works..

 ![Screenshot (12)](https://github.com/sohamgoswami07/sorting-visualizer/assets/65434681/74f65c02-0a5d-49d7-ab4b-c64a5759de1e)